ceejbot/soulsy/README.md

 Second phase goals:

+- [ ] Add support for debug builds to CMake, or at least remove the half-done option.
 - [ ] Move image loading code to Rust.
 This will bring in the [windows](https://lib.rs/crates/windows) crate ecosystem.
 - [ ] Move imgui rendering to Rust.
 Bindings exist already, plus a DX11 rendering back end.
 - [ ] Make image loading on-demand, to save memory.
 (Maybe an unimportant optimization?
 Measure.)